huanzhang12/CROWN-IBP/README.md

 (IBP)](https://arxiv.org/abs/1810.12715) training (Gowal et al.  2018) and [CROWN (Zhang et al. 2018)](http://arxiv.org/pdf/1811.00866.pdf), a tight linear relaxation based verification method.
 Ordinary CROWN is very expensive for training, and it may also over-regularize the network.
-IBP along outperforms many existing linear relaxation based methods due to its non-linear representation power (see our paper for more explanation), however since IBP bounds are very loose at the beginning phase of training, training stability is
+IBP alone outperforms many existing linear relaxation based methods due to its non-linear representation power (see our paper for more explanation), however since IBP bounds are very loose at the beginning phase of training, training stability is